-The group seeks to limit its credit risk with respect to customers by setting credit limits for individual customers and monitoring outstanding receivables.
+The Group seeks to limit its credit risk with respect to customers by setting credit limits for individual customers and monitoring outstanding receivables.

-The group applies the IFRS 9 simplified approach to measuring expected credit losses, which uses a lifetime expected loss allowance for all receivables.
-However, the group has considered the impact of COVID-19 on the factors that may influence the credit risk of its customer base, including the default risk associated with the industry and country in which customers operate.
-During the current year, the group has individually considered the situation of each customer and provided extension in the payment terms for certain customers.
+The Group applies the IFRS 9 simplified approach to measuring expected credit losses, which uses a lifetime expected loss allowance for all receivables.
+However, the Group considers the factors that may influence the credit risk of its customer base, including the default risk associated with the industry and country in which customers operate.
+During the current year, the Group has individually considered the situation of each customer and provided extension in the payment terms for certain customers.